the-spyke/undercut/README.md

 - `isSymbol(value) => boolean` -- returns `true` if the `value` is of the Symbol type, `false` otherwise.
 - `isTruthy(value) => boolean` -- returns `true` if the `value` converted to Boolean is `true`, `false` otherwise.
 - `isUndefined(value) => boolean` -- returns `true` if the `value` is exactly `undefined`, `false` otherwise.
-- `makeReiterable(function) => Iterable` -- makes an `Iterable` from a provided function.
-It could be a generator or a factory, but must return a new iterator every time.
 - `negate(value) => boolean` -- performs the `!` operation with provided value.
 - `negateSign(value) => number` -- inverts the sign of the numeric value.
 - `noop() => void` -- an empty function.
 - `rethrow(error) => void` -- immidietly throws provided `error`.
 - `unwrapPromise() => object` -- creates a new Promise and returnss it together with its `resolve`/`reject` functions.
-- `useIterator(iterator, usage) => UsageReturnValue` -- a helper for closing iterators for you. `usage` is a function provided the iterator from the first argument.
-The `iterator` will be closed right after `usage` function exits.
-Use it for convenience instead of manual `try/finally` blocks.
-- `useObserver(observer, usage) => UsageReturnValue` -- same as `useIterator`, but for observers.
 - `wait(time) => Promise` -- returns a Promise fulfilling after `time` miliseconds.

 ## License